 The NLRB uses a doctrine known as "the totality of conduct" when determining unfair labor practices.
 This means it looks at the employer's conduct throughout the entire campaign to determine if the law has been broken.
 In other words, an employer doesn't have to blatantly flaunt labor law to be reprimanded.
 If the employer constantly bends the law, or commits many minor infractions, the NLRB may find the employer in violation.
 It therefore behooves all employees to write down all infractions, no matter how minor.
 Write down the date, who was involved, the time of day, and any witnesses.
 Good documentation can be critical in winning a favorable ruling from the NLRB.

-Source: How To Unionize, by Shannon Matthews
+Source: How to Unionize, by Shannon Matthews

 Employer neutrality is when an agreement is obtained from a unionized company that will remain neutral in any attempt to organize its other non-union plants or suppliers.